 Hand-cutting must be carried out by experts using specialised equipment, suitable for use while observing safety regulations.

-The red color is used to highlight where grooves can be Hand-Cut.
+The colours are used to highlight where grooves can be hand-cut.

 |TYRE SIZE||VERSION||DIAMETER |